- Parents Home

 How Are Pinworm Infections Treated?

 If your child has a pinworm infection, the doctor will recommend an over-the-counter or prescription antiworm medicine.
-This is given in one dose and repeated in 2 weeks.
+This is given in one dose, then repeated in 2 weeks.
 The doctor may decide to treat the entire family, especially if your child has had a pinworm infection before.

 Although medicine takes care of the worm infection, the itching may continue for about a week.
 So the doctor also might give your child a cream or other medicine to help stop the itching.